StanfordVL/iGibson/README_VR.md

 * Install Gibson in anaconda env:
 ```
-$ cd gibsonv2
+$ cd iGibson
 ```
-- If you followed the instructions, gibsonv2 is at the vr branch
+- If you followed the instructions, iGibson is at the vr branch
 ```
 $ pip install -e .
 ```

 Should end printing 'Successfully installed gibson2'

-You can find VR tests in gibsonv2/test and VR demos in gibsonv2/examples/demo
+You can find VR tests in iGibson/test and VR demos iGibson/examples/demo

-* Example: run the stadium interaction demo in the folder gibsonv2/examples/demo:
+* Example: run the stadium interaction demo in the folder iGibson/examples/demo:

 $ python vr_interaction_demo_stadium.py